Updated: Aug 28

 Tofu Bacon Marinade

 Cut the firm tofu block in half.
-Using a mandoline slicer, carefully shave the tofu halves into thin slices.
-If you don't have a mandoline, carefully slice the tofu as thinly as possible.
+Carefully slice the tofu halves as thinly as possible.
 This will be your bacon.

 Pour the soy sauce and liquid smoke into a bowl.
 Add a dash of water.
-Soak the tofu slices in the marinade for 20-30 minutes, tossing occasionally.
+Soak the tofu slices in the marinade for approximately 20 minutes, tossing occasionally.

-In a food processor, blend all the Tofu Egg Sauce ingredients together until smooth.
+In a small food processor, blend all of the tofu egg sauce ingredients together until smooth.
 Set aside.

 Drain the tofu pieces from the marinade.